 The format and dates of these tests and assignments will be discussed during the first week of classes.
-Each assignment is due at the beginning of the lecture on the due date.
+Each assignment is due on the date and time stated on the assignment.
 Late assignments will not be accepted.
-You are welcome to work with a small group (2 or 3 students) on the assignments and a group assignment is to be handed in.
+The assignments in Lyryx will be individual assignments done online.
+You are welcome to work with a small group (2 or 3 students) on the paper portion of any assignment, and a group assignment is to be handed in.
 All students in the group will receive the same mark for that assignment.
+The last two paper assignments will be larger group assignments, with no less than 4 students, and no more than 6 students, in each group.